 You can also mix 1 teaspoon of cornstarch with 1 teaspoon of cold water and stir that into the sauce.
 This will add a tiny amount of carbs - 2 grams for the entire recipe.
 I prefer cornstarch to flour because it's usually gluten-free, and you can use less of it.

 Yes.
-You can refrigerate the sauce, covered, for up to four days.
-Add a little heavy cream or milk when you reheat it, and reheat it covered in the microwave at 50% power.
+You can refrigerate the sauce in an airtight container for up to four days.
+Add a small amount of heavy cream or milk when you reheat it (start with a tablespoon), and reheat it covered in the microwave at 50% power.

 Stir it after 30 seconds and see if the texture is OK, then continue reheating for 30 more seconds.
 Alternatively, you can reheat it in a saucepan over very low heat.